Before applying, please view “Working at a wildlife rehabilitation center: things you should know.“

 Interns will be responsible for:

-- Cleaning enclosures and caging, which may include raking, sweeping, and scrubbing.
+- Cleaning enclosures and caging, which may include wiping down, sweeping, and scrubbing these enclosures.

 - Feeding and watering animals